Updated November 2016

 - within 6 months of discovering that you have a problem, provided this is within 12 months of the incident.

-Complaints should be made to the practice manager Marcia Cowan or the dentist who normally sees you.
-He/She/Marcia will explain the complaints procedure to you and will ensure that your concerns are dealt with promptly.
+Complaints should be made to the practice manager Sharon Williamson or the dentist who normally sees you.
+He/She/Sharon will explain the complaints procedure to you and will ensure that your concerns are dealt with promptly.
 It will help if you are as clear as possible about your complaint.

 What We Shall Do

 We shall acknowledge your complaint within 3 working days and aim to have looked into your complaint within 10 working days of the date when you raised it with us.
 We shall then be in a position to give you an explanation, or offer a meeting with those involved.

 In investigating your complaint, we shall aim to:

 - find out what happened and what went wrong

 - enable you to discuss the problem with those concerned, if you would like this;